omaiboroda/colors-in/README.md

     $ colors-in src/

-You can exclude some files with `--exclude` option:
+You can include/exclude some files with `--exclude/--include` options:

-    $ colors-in src/ --exclude snap,svg
+    $ colors-in src/ --exclude "snap|svg" --include js

 Example of the output: